-I’m not signed up this year, I’m focusing on the Cherry Blossom Run and documenting my training along the way, but I’ve got quite a few friends that are signed up and I look forward to cheering them on!
+I’m not signed up this year, but I’ve got quite a few friends that are signed up and I look forward to cheering them on!

 Consider this run if you like huge crowds and want to support Philadelphia programs.

-Consider this run if you like wearing costumes and getting a great medal and swag!
+Consider this run if you like running, yoga, and having fun!

 In 2014, the inaugural Philly 10K was a HUGE hit.
 Unlike most races in Philly, this one isn’t at the Art Museum – the course takes you through South Philly, Center City, Old City, and down South Street.
 The race sold out in record time so I didn’t get to sign up, but I did get to help out as a volunteer at a water stop.
 It was really a great experience, and the organizers did an awesome job, especially handling the unbearable September heat!